sajidhamdard/learnjavascript/Exercises-And-Solutions/solutions/07-loop-solution.md

 ```

-21. Number 70 is divisible by which numbers till 70?
-Find out and print those numbers
+### 21. Number 70 is divisible by which numbers till 70?
+Find out and print those numbers.

 ```
 for (let i = 1; i <= 70; i++) {